How We Securely Eliminate Your Electronic Data with Electronics Recycling9

 Drive purging, or degaussing, is an important step for companies that want their data eliminated before it leaves their facility – or those who want an extra layer of assurance.
 As mentioned earlier, simply deleting content from a hard drive will not do the trick.

 Not all degaussers are created equal – companies that need above-average protection should check to see if the degausser in use is NSA certified.
-Additionally, e-recyclers that follow the Department of Defense’s (DoD) data destruction guidelines, meet National Institute of Standards and Technology (NIST) standards, and adhere to standards of the National Association for Information Destruction (NAID) will help ensure proper sanitation of sensitive data from recordable media.
+Additionally, e-recyclers that follow the Department of Defense’s (DoD) data destruction guidelines, meet National Institute of Standards and Technology (NIST) standards, and adhere to standards of the International Secure Information Governance & Management Association (i-SIGMA) will help ensure proper sanitation of sensitive data from recordable media.

 Degaussing can be an alternative to shredding or additional measure to secure your data – it all depends on the level of security your organization requires.
 Don’t worry, we’ll sit down with you to help you navigate which path to choose.